SN-CRISP/CRISP/index.md

 <p align="center">
 <img src="EWevol.jpg" alt="alt text" width=500 height=350>
 </p>

+In ([Paper II](https://ui.adsabs.harvard.edu/abs/2025arXiv250307233G/abstract)) we compare the strengh of the absorption lines from supernova spectra with local and global galaxy properties.
+We find that the lines are statistically good tracers of the interstellar medium: their strength declines exponentially with galactocentric distance and follows a power-law with local star formation rate and stellar mass.

 - **Intrinsic colors of type Ia supernovae (PI: C. Corte-Real)**:<br/>
 In order to properly correct for dust reddening in the line of sight of supernvoae, we need to know their intrinsic colors.
 These might change with intrinsic properties like lightcurve width or ejecta velocity.
 In this study we use several machine learning tools to look for different populations of type Ia supernovae according to color evolution and infer their intrinsic colors.